Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Formulation

 Here, $\theta$ is the angle between $\pvec$ and the $z$-direction, which is opposite to gravity $\mathbf{e}_g$.

-In a dilute and monodispersed suspension, the conservation of particles in physical and orientational space is governed by the Fokker-Planck (Smoluchowski) equation
+In a dilute and monodispersed suspension, the conservation of particles in physical and orientational space is governed by the Fokker-Planck (Smoluchowski) equation \citep{Doi1988,Saintillan2015}

 where $\Psi(\mathbf{x}^*, \mathbf{p}, t^*)$ is the probability density function of a particle located at $\mathbf{x}^*$ with orientation $\mathbf{p}$ at time $t^*$.
-Here, $d_r^*$ is the rotational diffusivity, representing the noise experienced by the particles.
-This diffusivity models the long-range hydrodynamic disturbance from other particles or the particle's inherent thermodynamical or biological noise.
+Here, $d_r^*$ is the rotational diffusivity, which we assume to be non-zero, homogeneous and isotropic, and represents the noise experienced by the particles.
+It models the long-range hydrodynamic disturbance from other particles or the particle's inherent thermodynamical or biological noise.
 Short-range interactions between particles are neglected under the dilute assumption.

 The number density of particles $n(\xvec^*,t^*)$ (normalised by the average number of particles per unit volume $N^*$) can be recovered from $\Psi(\xvec^*,\pvec,t^*)$ by

 while the normalised orientational distribution can be defined as